python-cffi/cffi/doc/source/cdef.rst

    ``static char *const FOO;``).

 Currently, it is not supported to find automatically which of the various integer or float types you need at which place.
+If a type is named, and an integer type, then use ``typedef int... the_type_name;``.
 In the case of function arguments or return type, when it is a simple integer/float type, it may be misdeclared (if you misdeclare a function ``void f(long)`` as ``void f(int)``, it still works, but you have to call it